-If you or anyone in your group has a chronic or life-threatening condition, it may be wise to invest in a medical identification bracelet, which in the event of an emergency will give medical personnel important information about the condition.
+If you or anyone in your group has a chronic or life-threatening condition, invest in a medical identification bracelet.
+In the event of an emergency, it gives medical personnel important information about the condition.

-The travel first aid kit can be customized for the trip.
-You'll want to bring basic supplies (see Emergency Kit for the Home), but you'll also need to consider the following:
+Your travel kit can be customized for every trip.
+You will want to bring basic supplies found in your standard home emergency kit, but you should also include other items.
+Consider the following:

-How many participants will be on the trip?
-You need to bring ample supplies for the number of people who will be traveling with you.
+How many people are going on the trip?
+You need to bring enough supplies for the number of people traveling with you.

-How long you'll be gone?
+How long will you be gone?
 Prescription and over-the-counter medications should be adequate to last for the duration of the trip, plus a few days extra in case of travel delays.

-Where you are going?
-If you're planning a wilderness trip, you’ll need gear such as a compass, a water filtering bottle or water purification tablets, and a whistle.
-An over-the-counter antihistamine medication should be included in case of allergic reactions.
-And a first aid instruction manual, preferably for wilderness adventure, is desirable, too, since you may be a distance from medical assistance and must rely upon your first aid skills until you can get help to the victim or the victim to help.
+Where are you going?
+For instance, on a wilderness trip, you’ll need special gear, including a compass, a water-filtering bottle or water purification tablets, and a whistle.
+An over-the-counter antihistamine should be included in case of allergic reactions.
+And a first aid instruction manual, preferably for wilderness travel, is desirable as you may be far from immediate medical help.

 What will you be doing?
-If you'll be hiking, for example, you’ll want to include moleskin to protect your heels from blisters.
-If boating, motion sickness medication is a must.
-Insect repellant, sunblock, calamine lotion, and aloe or another burn gel are essential for outdoor adventures.
+If you plan to hike, for example, you’ll want to include moleskin to protect your heels from blisters.
+If you’re boating, motion sickness medication is a must.
+Insect repellant, sunscreen, calamine lotion, and aloe or another burn gel are essential for almost all outdoor adventures.